جامعة النجاح الوطنية

 • 10621320

-Potential flow and boundary layer analysis.
-Flow separation.
-The use of computational techniques to solve boundary layer problems.
-Viscous internal channel flow.
-One-dimensional Compressible flow in nozzles and ducts.
-Normal shock waves and channel flow with friction or heat transfer.
+Potential flow and boundary layer analysis. flow separation. the use of computational techniques to solve boundary layer problems. viscous internal channel flow. one-dimensional compressible flow in nozzles and ducts. normal shock waves and channel flow with friction or heat transfer.

 3